-The 2012 Group Incentive System provides for 50% of the annual incentive to be deferred and paid in the five following years through the granting of UniCredit shares.
+The 2013 Group Incentive System provides for 50% of the annual incentive to be deferred and paid in the five following years through the granting of UniCredit shares.
 The number of such shares is set at the beginning of the deferring period, thus creating a link between the evolution of the share price and the actual value of the incentive.
-More information regarding the 2012 incentive plans implementation and outcomes is provided in chapter 5.2.
+More information regarding the 2013 incentive plans implementation and outcomes is provided in chapter 5.2.

 The CEO benefits also from the Share Plan resolved by the Shareholders' Meeting of April 29, 2011, which provides for the granting in three installments of overall 252,070 UniCredit ordinary shares.
-The first tranche of 84,023 shares has been actually granted during 2012.
+The first and second tranche of 84,023 shares have been actually granted during 2012 and 2013.
+In 2013, referring to such plan, a further allocation of 568.181 shares in two tranches of 284.090 and 284.091 shares has been defined, respectively for 2015 and 2016.
 More information is reported at Table 3A, drafted according to Consob Issuers' Regulation nr.
 11971 and published in the following chapter 8.

-For the CEO, sole member of the Board of Directors to benefit from equity based incentive systems, as well as for the GM and the DGM, are in place share ownership guidelines, detailed further in chapter 6.2.
+For the CEO, sole member of the Board of Directors to benefit from equity based incentive systems, as well as for the GM and the DGM, are in place share ownership guidelines, detailed further in paragraph 6.2.